SasheO/Groceries_Manager/README.md

 **Required Must-have Stories**

--[] User must sign up/in to use app
+*[] User must sign up/in to use app
--[]User can view and edit (add and delete) grocery shopping list on app
+*[]User can view and edit (add and delete) grocery shopping list on app
     * Each item has a "delete" button and a "bought" button to move item to pantry list
-  * User can move items from grocery shopping list to pantry directly -[] User can view and edit (add and delete) of ingredients in their pantry list
+  * User can move items from grocery shopping list to pantry directly *[] User can view and edit (add and delete) of ingredients in their pantry list
-    * Each item has a delete button to remove list from pantry -[] User can search recipes with given ingredients and view them e.g. [Edamam](https://developer.edamam.com/edamam-docs-recipe-api)
+    * Each item has a delete button to remove list from pantry *[] User can search recipes with given ingredients and view them e.g. [Edamam](https://developer.edamam.com/edamam-docs-recipe-api)
--[] User can search video recipes with prep instructions and play the video in app e.g. [Youtube](https://developers.google.com/youtube/v3/getting-started)
+*[] User can search video recipes with prep instructions and play the video in app e.g. [Youtube](https://developers.google.com/youtube/v3/getting-started)

 **Optional Nice-to-have Stories**
-* Each item in grocery/pantry list has an image shown
-* User can save and unsave recipes
+*[] Each item in grocery/pantry list has an image shown *[] User can save and unsave recipes
-* User can view saved recipes
+*[] User can view saved recipes
-* User can create own recipes which are automatically saved on their device
-* User can apply filters when searching recipes (like vegan, vegetarian, gluten-free)
-* User can input expiration dates/freshness limits on groceries and receive push notifications closer to said date to prevent wastage
+*[] User can create own recipes which are automatically saved on their device *[] User can apply filters when searching recipes (like vegan, vegetarian, gluten-free) *[] User can input expiration dates/freshness limits on groceries and receive push notifications closer to said date to prevent wastage
-    * Items in pantry must be clickable
+    *[] Items in pantry must be clickable
-* User can select things in grocery list and implement recipe search directly
-* Include a how to use this app activity
+*[] User can select things in grocery list and implement recipe search directly *[] Include a how to use this app activity
-* User can take pictures of groceries, recipes that they make, etc. and add them
-*  User can search and save grocery locations (using GoogleMaps api)
-*  User can recover forgotten password through emails
-*  User can sesarch synonyms on Recipe Search (lemmitization).
+*[] User can take pictures of groceries, recipes that they make, etc. and add them *[] User can search and save grocery locations (using GoogleMaps api) *[]  User can recover forgotten password through emails *[]  User can sesarch synonyms on Recipe Search (lemmitization).
 For example searching for banana vs bananas returns similar result.
-*  User can load more results on Recipe Search after first 20 are shown.
+*[]  User can load more results on Recipe Search after first 20 are shown.

 ### 2. Screen Archetypes